James Kiffe: Early life and education

 Kiffe was born on January 24, 1989, in Santa Barbara, California.
-He played for local side Santa Barbara Soccer Club prior to playing high school soccer at San Marcos High School.
+He played for local side Santa Barbara Soccer Club before playing high school soccer at San Marcos High School.
 He played for Santa Barbara City College in 2007 before transferring to the University of California, Santa Barbara.

 While enrolled at UC Santa Barbara, he was a student-athlete on the UC Santa Barbara Gauchos men's soccer team from 2009 to 2011.
 As a sophomore, he appeared as a substitute in 3 games and assisted on 1 goal.
 His junior year saw him start 12 of his 20 appearances en route to 1 goal and 4 assists.
 In his final year in Santa Barbara, Kiffe started 21 of the 22 games he played in and scored 2 goals and 6 assists.
 He ended his UCSB career with a total of 45 games played and 3 goals scored and was named the Big West Conference Defender of the Year for 2011.